deco3500-2017/Genius/Prototypes/genius_DigitalPrototype2.md

 ### Functional design

-Our group's original design concept was to use the mini projecter to project the spinner; the idea can make the elderly anytime, anywhere in any occasion to use.
+Our group's original design concept is to use the mini project to project the spinner; the idea can make the elderly anytime, anywhere in any occasion to use.
 But the old man does not like the idea very much.

 "I would prefer to be able to touch the physical device, such as mahjong, poker, and so on, compared to the projector."
 "The physical equipment will make me more comfortable to use."
 The projector make me feel that the operation is not particularly comfortable.

-## Feedbacks from Standups
-* Current prototype design doesn't look like an actual product and looks more like an application mockup as no examples are given.For example, it displays "xxx" at the event page and it's hard to understand the concept without the explanations.
-* This application is related to music but music content has hidden so deep in the application.The application is more like an event platform rather than a music application.

-## Test Results Summary
+## Summary
 According to the testing result we collected,the spinner idea is working as most of the seniors thought the idea is interesting and expressed a willingness of try.As the spinner is physical and it is a normal daily item,seniors indicated that they feel more comfortable while using it.However,the idea of the spinner concept is not perfect and it lacks of details which result in confusions.To implement the spinner concept better,some of the seniors suggested to simplify the spinner interface.For example,is it neccessary to include the songs in the spinner because therehave some possibilities that seniors are not interested at the provided song.In addition,elderlys dislike complex applications and it's important for the team to consider about how to make both of application and spinner easy to use and navigate.